Artichoke Season and Preservation

 Saving time is not the only benefit you get from using a faster-cooking method.
 When a vegetable is left submerged in water for a long time, that combined with heat inevitably causes the vegetable to lose some of its nutritional value.
 In addition to water-soluble vitamins seeping out, some nutrients are heat sensitive.
-Unfortunately, artichokes are a vegetable for which boiling requires both long cooking and a lot of water Steaming and stir-frying are alternative means of cooking artichokes without compromising the nutritional content so much..
+Unfortunately, artichokes are a vegetable for which boiling requires both long cooking and a lot of water Steaming and stir-frying are alternative means of cooking artichokes without compromising the nutritional content so much.

 Cardoons also require special preparation prior to serving.
-First you need to remove and discard the tough outer stalks.
+First, you need to remove and discard the tough outer stalks.
 Then separate and cut up the individual stalks and the heart and drop the pieces into boiling salted water with added lemon juice or vinegar and cook for 15 minutes.
 Remove the strings and white skin before serving.

 If the prospect, of cooking an artichoke or cardoon, seems too daunting to you, you might consider serving Jerusalem artichokes instead since they require far less preparation.
-It is not necessarily to peel Jerusalem artichokes before cooking.
+It is not necessary to peel Jerusalem artichokes before cooking.
 Just boil them for 20-25 minutes in their skin in water with a teaspoon of vinegar; then peel, if desired, before serving.
 Other methods, of preparing Jerusalem artichokes, include stewing, frying, baking, and roasting.
 They can also be eaten raw or added to soups.

 How to eat an artichoke

 Be thankful that you have been spared the inordinate task that the earliest artichoke eaters faced—figuring out what to eat and what not to eat and how to do it.
-Those techniques have been passed down through the ages and are now well known, so all you have to do is follow them and enjoy.
+Those techniques have been passed down through the ages and are now well known, so all you have to do is follow them and enjoy it.

 Artichokes are best eaten by pulling off one leaf at a time, starting at the outside near the base.
-A low-fat yogurt-based sauce makes a nice alternative to the more traditional, but much higher calorie cream or butter based sauces typically used for dipping.
+A low-fat yogurt-based sauce makes a nice alternative to the more traditional, but much higher calorie cream or butter-based sauces typically used for dipping.

 You can scrape the soft pulp off each leaf by biting down gently with your upper teeth.
-This may take awhile getting through all of the layers, but when the leaves start appearing thin and flimsy, you will know that you are getting close to the heart.
+This may take a while getting through all of the layers, but when the leaves start appearing thin and flimsy, you will know that you are getting close to the heart.
 Finally, you will get to the fuzzy part of the artichoke.
 This is called the choke.
-Gently scoop out the choke with a spoon and discard.
+Gently scoop out the choke with a spoon and discard it.
 But just beneath the choke, lies the most delectable part of the artichoke, the heart, which you are now ready to eat, making all the extra trouble getting there very worthwhile.

 Plucking the leaves and preparing fresh artichokes, so they are ready to eat is a fun activity and not as labor-intensive as it may sound.
 But if you would rather not be bothered, you can buy already prepared artichoke hearts either frozen or in a jar.